History of the New York Mets: 1962–63

+The Mets would finish the 1962 season with a record of 40–120.
+Their .250 winning percentage is still the worst 162-game record in MLB history.
+Their 120 losses were the most in a single season in MLB history until the 2024 Chicago White Sox finished with a record of 41–121.
+By winning percentage the 1962 Mets are the fourth worst team in major-league history, and the third-worst of the modern era (since 1901).
+The ineptitude of the Mets during their first year is chronicled in colorful fashion in the 1963 book Can't Anybody Here Play This Game?, written by New York columnist Jimmy Breslin.

 Beloved by New York fans despite—or perhaps because of—their losing ways, the Mets of the early 1960s became famous for their ineptitude.
 Journeyman players like the ironically nicknamed "Marvelous Marv" Throneberry became icons of athletic incompetence.
 Ex-Dodger and Giant pitcher Billy Loes, who was acquired by the Mets after the 1961 expansion draft, was credited with the ungrammatical "The Mets is a good thing.
 They give everybody jobs.
 Just like the WPA."
 Even the young Mets proved to have standards, however.
 In 1962, Cleveland Indians catcher Harry Chiti was purchased by the Mets for a player to be named later in the season.
 After only 15 games and a .195 batting average, the Mets sent him back to the Indians; he never played in another major league game again.
 Chiti was the first player ever to be sent back to his original team in a trade in Major League history.

 The 1963 Mets featured a pitcher, Carlton Willey, who was having a great year, pitching four shut-outs, when he incurred an injury and finished with a 9–14 win–loss record.
-The '63 squad also had Duke Snider, who hit his 2,000th hit and later his 400th home run and earned a berth to the 1963 All-Star Game.
+The 1963 squad also had Duke Snider, who hit his 2,000th hit and later his 400th home run and earned a berth to the 1963 All-Star Game.